Tabloid (newspaper format): North America

+Canada

+In Canada many newspapers of Postmedia's Sun brand are in tabloid format and are considered to practice tabloid journalism, including the Toronto Sun, Calgary Sun, Edmonton Sun, and Ottawa Sun (the Winnipeg Sun is no longer owned by Postmedia).
+Postmedia's The Province, a newspaper for the British Columbia market, is a former broadsheet which now prints in tabloid-size but is not considered a tabloid in the journalistic sense.
+The Canadian publisher Black Press publishes newspapers in the provinces of British Columbia and Alberta in both tabloid (10+1/4 in wide by 14+1/2 in deep) and what it calls "tall tab" format, where the latter is 10+1/4 in wide by 16+1/4 in deep, larger than tabloid but smaller than the broadsheets it also publishes.

+In Quebec, Le Journal de Montréal is a tabloid and has the largest circulation of any French-language newspaper in Canada.
+Le Journal de Québec is its sister paper in Quebec City.
+Both newspapers are owned by Quebecor.

+United States

 "A photographer's photographer" quote by First Lady Florence Harding, who stated the Edward Jackson's photograph of her was "the best photo ever taken."
 The photo ran on the entire front page of the February 5, 1921 edition of the New York Daily News.

-In Canada many newspapers of Postmedia's Sun brand are in tabloid format including The Province, a newspaper for the British Columbia market.
-The Canadian publisher Black Press publishes newspapers in the provinces of British Columbia and Alberta in both tabloid (10+1/4 in wide by 14+1/2 in deep) and what it calls "tall tab" format, where the latter is 10+1/4 in wide by 16+1/4 in deep, larger than tabloid but smaller than the broadsheets it also publishes.

 In the United States, daily tabloids date back to the founding of the New York Daily News in 1919, followed by the New York Daily Mirror, and the New York Evening Graphic in the 1920s.
 Competition among those three for crime, sex and celebrity news was considered a scandal to the mainstream press of the day.
 The tabloid format is used by a number of respected and indeed prize-winning American papers.
-Prominent U.S. tabloids include the New York Post, the Daily News and Newsday in New York, the San Francisco Examiner, The Bakersfield Californian and La Opinión in California, The Jersey Journal and The Trentonian in New Jersey, the Philadelphia Daily News, the Delaware County Daily Times and The Citizens' Voice, The Burlington Free Press, the Chicago Sun-Times, and the Boston Herald.
-US tabloids that ceased publication include Denver's Rocky Mountain News.
+Prominent American tabloids include the New York Post, the Daily News and Newsday in New York, the San Francisco Examiner, The Bakersfield Californian and La Opinión in California, The Jersey Journal and The Trentonian in New Jersey, the Philadelphia Daily News, the Delaware County Daily Times and The Citizens' Voice, The Burlington Free Press, the Chicago Sun-Times, and the Boston Herald.
+American tabloids that ceased publication include Denver's Rocky Mountain News.